Mubeen-Channa/Advance-Calculator-Project-in-Cpp./README.md

-# Advance-Calculator-Project-in-Cpp.
+# Advanced Calculator in C++
-Welcome to my C++ calculator! 🧮 Developed by Muhammad Mubeen Channa, this calculator does it all.
-From basic arithmetic (addition, subtraction, multiplication, division) to trigonometry (sine, cosine), exponentiation, and logarithmic calculations - it's got you covered.
-Explore the magic of math with this simple and advanced calculator! ✨
+This C++ repository houses an advanced calculator capable of handling a variety of mathematical operations.
+Developed by Muhammad Mubeen Channa, the calculator includes functions for arithmetic (addition, subtraction, multiplication, division), trigonometry (sine, cosine), exponentiation, and logarithmic calculations.